I know what I am in the wilderness.

 We knew that we need to build the strongback first.
 This will support the frame during assembly.

-We made a 16` long strongback.... bolted six 8` 2x4 together and two 8` 1x6 deckplate screwed on the top
+We made a 16` long strongback.... bolted six 8` 2x4 together and two 8` 1x6 deckplate screwed on the top the strongback

-and the stations at each end to secure the first and last cross sections
+and thestationsat each end to secure the first and last cross sections

-we used a pushpin to transfer the outline of the cross sections to the plywood
+The cross sections: install the sections we used a pushpin to transfer the outline of the cross sections to the plywood

 We used a jig saw to cut the outside of the cross sections with a fine wood cutting blade,than drilled the inside edges of the cross sections using the 3/4" drill bit to make smooth corners and provide starting points for the jig saw.